Renewable energy in the United States

-According to preliminary data from the US Energy Information Administration, renewable energy accounted for about 12.6% of total primary energy consumption and about 19.8% of the domestically produced electricity in the United States in 2020.
+According to data from the US Energy Information Administration, renewable energy accounted for 8.4% of total primary energy production and 21% of total utility-scale electricity generation in the United States in 2022.

 Since 2019, wind power has been the largest producer of renewable electricity in the country.
-Wind power generated 337.9 terawatt-hours of electricity in 2020, which accounted for 8.4% of the nation's total electricity generation and 43.2% of the total renewable electricity generation.
-By October 2021, the United States nameplate generating capacity for wind power was 129,256 megawatts (MW).
-Texas remained firmly established as the leader in wind power deployment, followed by Iowa and Oklahoma as of year end 2020.
+Wind power generated 434 terawatt-hours of electricity in 2022, which accounted for 10% of the nation's electricity and 48% of renewable generation.
+By January 2023, the United States nameplate generating capacity for wind power was 141.3 gigawatts (GW).
+Texas remained firmly established as the leader in wind power deployment, followed by Iowa and Oklahoma as of the first quarter of 2023.

-Hydroelectric power is the second-largest producer of renewable electricity in the country, generating around 7.3% of the nation's total electricity in 2020 as well as 36.4% of the total renewable electricity generation.
+Hydroelectric power is the second-largest producer of renewable electricity in the country, generating around 6.2% of the nation's electricity in 2022 as well as 29% of renewable generation.

 The United States is the fourth largest producer of hydroelectricity in the world after China, Canada and Brazil.

-Solar power provides a growing share of electricity in the country, with over 50 GW of installed capacity generating about 1.3% of the country's total electricity supply in 2017, up from 0.9% the previous year.

-As of 2016, more than 260,000 people worked in the solar industry and 43 states deployed net metering, where energy utilities bought back excess power generated by solar arrays.
+Solar power provides a growing share of electricity in the country, with over 111.6 GW of installed capacity generating about 3.4% of the country's total electricity supply in 2022, up from 2.8% the previous year.
+As of 2020, more than 260,000 people worked in the solar industry and 43 states deployed net metering, where energy utilities bought back excess power generated by solar arrays.
 Large photovoltaic power plants in the United States include Mount Signal Solar (600 MW) and Solar Star (579 MW).
 Since the United States pioneered solar thermal power technology in the 1980s with Solar One, several more such power stations have been built.
 The largest of these solar thermal power stations are the Ivanpah Solar Power Facility (392 MW), southwest of Las Vegas, and the SEGS group of plants in the Mojave Desert, with a total generating capacity of 354 MW.

 Other renewable energy sources include geothermal, with The Geysers in Northern California the largest geothermal complex in the world.

-The development of renewable energy and energy efficiency marked "a new era of energy exploration" in the United States, according to former President Barack Obama.
+The development of renewable energy and energy efficiency marked "a new era of energy exploration" in the United States, according to President Barack Obama in 2009.
 In a joint address to the Congress on February 24, 2009, President Obama called for doubling renewable energy within the following three years.
 Renewable energy reached a major milestone in the first quarter of 2011, when it contributed 11.7% of total national energy production (660 TWh), surpassing energy production from nuclear power (620 TWh) for the first time since 1997.

-In his 2012 State of the Union address, President Barack Obama restated his commitment to renewable energy and mentioned the long-standing Interior Department commitment to permit 10,000 MW of renewable energy projects on public land in 2012.
+In his 2012 State of the Union address, President Barack Obama restated his commitment to renewable energy and mentioned the long-standing Interior Department commitment to permit 10 GW of renewable energy projects on public land in 2012.
+Under President Joe Biden, Congress increased that goal to 25 GW by 2025.
+As of May 2023, the Bureau of Land Management has approved projects meeting approximately 37% of that goal.